aawaheed/magic/README.md

 * [Hyperlambda versus C# with EF](https://ainiro.io/blog/hyperlambda-is-faster-than-csharp)

 For _"orchestration code"_ the small overhead of Hyperlambda is irrelevant.
 But you should _not_ use it for algorithm-heavy code.
-If you use Hyperlambda for what it was supposed to be used for, it's very often much faster than the equivalent C# code - This is especially true if you're using abstractions such as ORM libraries.
+If you use Hyperlambda for what it was supposed to be used for, it's often _much faster_ than the equivalent C# code - This is especially true if you're using abstractions such as ORM libraries.
 But you should _never_ use Hyperlambda for heavy algorithms.
-These should rather be implemented as custom slots and invoked from Hyperlambda as such.
+These should rather be implemented as custom slots in C# and invoked from Hyperlambda as such.

 ## Getting Started